-We hear the term “gaslighting” thrown around all of the time, but what does it mean, really?
-Google defines “gaslight” as a verb that means “manipulate (someone) by psychological means into questioning their own sanity” — but the reality of gaslighting is far more complicated.
+By now, we all have heard the term “gaslighting” thrown around all of the time, but what does it mean, really?
+As a verb, “to gaslight” means to “manipulate (someone) by psychological means into questioning their own sanity” — but the reality of gaslighting is far more complicated.
 In fact, you could actually be the toxic gaslighter in your relationship without even knowing it.As far as I know, every relationship has moments that make you wish you could take back words.
 But outside of these glaring moments of regret, it’s possible you cause your partner emotional harm with things you say by getting close to gaslighting.

 Consider this: How often do you use the phrase “that’s crazy” in reference to something your partner did or plans to do?
 Regardless of whether you meant to, this invalidates your partner’s feelings and gives you the upper hand.
 When done maliciously and purposefully, this is called gaslighting, a behavior defined by The National Domestic Violence Hotline

 , in which the husband tried to convince the wife she was insane by subtly changing her environment and insisting she was delusional.
-Donna Anderson, author ofRed Flags of Love Fraud: 10 Signs You’re Dating a Sociopath
+Donna Anderson, author of Red Flags of Love Fraud: 10 Signs You’re Dating a Sociopath

 “Gaslighting occurs when people try to get their partners to doubt their own perceptions,” she explains.
 “A typical tactic is hiding the partner’s keys, saying nothing while the partner frantically looks for them, replacing the keys exactly where the partner left them, and then claiming that the partner is losing his or her mind.”